herrkaefer/cleanup-tabs/README.md

 ## Installation

+(Not published yet, so manually installation is required.)

 1. Download repository as ZIP, and unzip
 2. Open Chrome browser and navigate to chrome://extensions
 3. Select "Developer Mode" and then click "Load unpacked extension..."
-4. From the file browser, choose to folder `close-unwanted-tabs`
+4. From the file browser, choose to folder `cleanup-tabs`

 ## TODOs